-- Act as the Lead on all Safeguarding matters - Act as a source of advice on safeguarding matters - Receive copies of the Safeguarding concerns raised via the online 'MyConcern' system and act as 'triage' on some occasions - Select members of the Safeguarding team to deal with concerns raised on the via the online MyConcern system where required - Carry out, receive and review copies of DBS Checks requiring decisions - Respond to communications made to the Safeguarding email address - Be a member of the Safeguard team - Co-ordinate action within SETA and liaise with the appropriate authorities or agencies about suspected or actual cases of abuse - Provide guidance and support to those dealing with any issues about safeguarding children or vulnerable adults involving the inappropriate behavior or actions of a member of SETA or representatives - Advise on safeguarding training within SETA - Undergo necessary training and qualifications as and when required - Organise and implement staff training for the MyConcern online reporting system - Be familiar with the latest Keeping Children Safe in Education document - Organise and deploy training across the Staff at regular times throughout the year - Send Staff newsletters and bulletins on current subjects and trends as necessary - Triage all concerns raised
+- Act as the Lead on all Safeguarding matters - Act as a source of advice on safeguarding matters - Receive copies of the Safeguarding concerns raised via the online 'MyConcern' system and act as 'triage' on some occasions - Select members of the Safeguarding team to deal with concerns raised via the online MyConcern system where required - Carry out, receive and review copies of DBS Checks requiring decisions - Respond to communications made to the Safeguarding email address - Be a member of the Safeguard team - Co-ordinate action within SETA and liaise with the appropriate authorities or agencies about suspected or actual cases of abuse - Provide guidance and support to those dealing with any issues about safeguarding children or vulnerable adults involving the inappropriate behavior or actions of a member of SETA or representatives - Advise on safeguarding training within SETA - Undergo necessary training and qualifications as and when required - Organise and implement staff training for the MyConcern online reporting system - Be familiar with the latest Keeping Children Safe in Education (KCSIE) document - Organise and deploy training across the Staff at regular times throughout the year - Send Staff newsletters and bulletins on current subjects and trends as necessary - Triage and assign concerns raised via the MyConcern and MyVoice online reporting platforms - Monitor and deal with Senso Cloud alerts and report as required to the Chief Executive Officer and HR

 Where possible, the DSL will be identified and nominated based on their experience which may include registration and/or experience as a social worker for example, and some time spent on the safeguarding team.

-The DSL is designated by and accountable to the Trustee's.
+The DSL is designated by and is accountable to the Chief Executive Officer.